Ari-healthcare-data/Clinical-Operations-Dashboard/documentation/methodology.md

 ## Step 2: Data Cleaning (Planned in SQL)

-The next step is to load the dataset into PostgreSQL and create cleaned versions of the core tables.
+The next step I will do is to load the dataset into PostgreSQL and create cleaned versions of the core tables to ensure that metrics reflect true operational patterns and that dashboards don’t propagate errors.

 Planned cleaning steps include: